dtaht/blog-cerowrt/content/post/selective_unprotect.md

 remembered it.
 If it isn't possible today, perhaps I'll propose it for some future wifi spec.

-You can (maybe) mark *some* packets in an aggregate as "don't care if you drop them, don't ask for a retransmit if they are corrupted".
+You can (maybe) mark *some* packets in a TXOP as "don't care if you drop them, don't ask for a retransmit if they are corrupted".

 Consider an aggregate consisting of different flows.
 Flow A has 4